"The Digestive Contract of Friendly Bacteria & Gut Health"

 Enzyme induction or enzyme support will improve the absorption of nutrients.

-Increased production of the vitamins B1, B2, B6, B12, nicotine acid, folates and biotin from the stimulated bifidobacteria.
+The stimulated bifidobacteria increase the production of the vitamins B1, B2, B3, B6, B7, B9 and B12.
 These vitamins are absorbed by the intestine and utilised by the different tissues of the human body.

 Reduced production of toxins or so-called free radicals, which consumes vitamins, minerals and antioxidants.